Towards Adversarial-Resilient Deep Neural Networks for False Data Injection Attack Detection in Power Grids: Related Work

 \subsection{Adversarial Attacks}

-Although DNNs obtained outstanding performance in FDIA detection, they are far from reliable to be deployed in critical infrastructures like power system.
 Recent research in the AI domain has demonstrated that DNNs are vulnerable to adversarial attacks.
 In 2013, adversarial examples to DNNs were discovered by Szegedy \etal \cite{szegedy2013intriguing}.
 By adding a small crafted perturbation to the legitimate inputs, the DNNs will be led to output wrong results.
-Meanwhile, the same perturbation is shown to be effective to different DNNs, which is called the transferability of adversarial examples.
 After that, different adversarial attack algorithms were proposed.
 Goodfellow \etal presented the Fast Gradient Sign Method (FGSM) that utilized the signed gradient values to generate perturbations \cite{goodfellow2014explaining}.
 After that, the Fast Gradient Method by Rozsa \etal used the gradient values directly \cite{rozsa2016adversarial}.
 Other well-known adversarial attack algorithms include the DeepFool \cite{moosavi2016deepfool} and iterative attack \cite{kurakin2016adversarial}.

 The potential threat of adversarial attacks to critical infrastructures also draws attention in recent research.
 In 2018, Chen \etal investigated the effect of adversarial examples with both categorical and sequential applications in power systems \cite{chen2018machine}.
-They then designed adversarial attacks to regression models used for load forecasting \cite{chen2019exploiting}.
-Tian \etal extended \cite{chen2018machine} and proposed an adaptive normalized attack for power system ML applications \cite{tian2019adaptive}. \cite{li2020conaml} proposed constrained adversarial machine learning in CPS applications, and demonstrated an attacker can generate adversarial examples that meet the intrinsic constraints defined by physical systems, such as the residual-based detection in state estimation.
+They then designed adversarial attacks for regression models used for load forecasting \cite{chen2019exploiting}.
+Tian \etal extended \cite{chen2018machine} and proposed an adaptive normalized attack for power system ML applications \cite{tian2019adaptive}. \cite{li2021conaml} proposed constrained adversarial machine learning in CPS applications, and demonstrated an attacker could generate adversarial examples that met the intrinsic constraints defined by physical systems, such as the residual-based detection in state estimation.